jio-gl/coronavirus-simulator/README.md

 Features:

-* Synchronic version, all fights ocurrency at once.
+* Synchronic version, all fights happen at once.
-* Asynchornic version, using concurrency.
+* Asynchronic version, using concurrency.
 * Command-line arguments.
 * GoNum library for handling graph or cities and routes.
 * Random initial locations.